nostr-protocol/nips/XX.md

 Suggested Use Cases
 -------------------

-* Uploading files and media to multiple relays, introducing censorship resistance
+* Uploading files and media to multiple relays, introducing censorship resistance for non-text files
 * Streaming of content from a source to a receiver / Live content